 Accurate and complete encounter data are critical to the success of a managed care program.
 Therefore, DMAS reviews the encounter data submitted by its CCC Plus and Medallion 4.0 contracted MCOs.
 DMAS relies on the quality of these encounter data submissions to accurately and effectively monitor and improve the programs’ quality of care, generate accurate and reliable reports, develop appropriate capitated rates, and obtain complete and accurate utilization information.

 2020-2021 CCC Plus Encounter Data Validation Aggregate Report

 2020-2021 Medallion 4.0 Encounter Data Validation Aggregate Report

 Family Access to Medical Insurance Security (FAMIS) Consumer Assessment of Healthcare Providers and Systems (CAHPS) Survey

 The FAMIS CAHPS Survey is a consumer satisfaction survey administered annually to FAMIS members receiving health care services through Fee for-Service (FFS) or managed care.
 The FAMIS CAHPS survey is administered to a statewide sample of FAMIS members, representative of the entire population of children covered by Virginia’s Title XXI program, per the Centers for Medicare & Medicaid Services’ (CMS’s) Children’s Health Insurance Program Reauthorization Act (CHIPRA) CAHPS reporting requirements.

 Dental Utilization in Pregnant Women Study

-The DMAS contracts with its External Quality Review Organization to conduct studies of dental utilization among pregnant women.
-The studies assess dental utilization among pregnant women in Virginia’s Medicaid and FAMIS MOMS programs.
-More information on DMAS’s Dental Services program can be found here.
+DMAS works with its External Quality Review Organization (EQRO) to complete a study of dental service utilization among pregnant women.
+The study evaluates dental use and birth outcomes among pregnant women in Virginia’s Medicaid and FAMIS MOMS programs.